cyugao/cyugao/README.md

 Hi!
-I am a PhD student in Industrial Engineering at the University of Wisconsin-Madison My current research interests are machine learning, non-convex optimization and differentially private optimization methods.
+I am a PhD student in Industrial Engineering at the University of Wisconsin-Madison.

+My current research interests are machine learning, non-convex optimization and differentially private optimization methods.
 - 🔭 I’m currently working on **diffentially private optimization algorithms**
 - 🌱 I’m currently learning *differencial privacy* and *high-dimensional probability*